phalcon/blog/_posts/2021-03-19-community-hangout-status-update-2021-february.md

 We mentioned in the past that our goal with Phalcon is to have full benchmark tests for every part of the code - similar to our goal to have full code coverage with our testing suite.

 Our initial benchmarks revealled that Phalcon v4 with PHP 7.4 is twice as fast as for instance Symfony.
-The only _slow_ area is a mass update.
+The only _slow_ area is a mass update (shown below).
 This will be investigated and adjusted as much as possible.

 **Symfony**
 ```